 New on this site

-We have a new page on our web site with information on our pastor-elect, the Rev. Aaron L. Dobynes, Sr., his wife Ginger Dobynes, and other members of his family.
-Rev. Dobynes's first Sunday with us will be June 1, 2014.
-To go directly to our new pastor-elect page, click here.
+We have a new page on our web site with biographical information on our new pastor, the Rev. Aaron L. Dobynes, Sr., his wife Ginger Dobynes, and other members of his family.
+Rev. Dobynes's first official Sunday as our pastor was June 1, 2014.
+To go directly to our new pastor page, click here.

 Update your personal information

 We now have a handy on-line form that you can use to submit (or update) personal information about yourself for use in the church records.
 This includes name, address, and contact information, as well as a number of personal preferences concerning contribution records and the like.
 The form can easily be opened by clicking here.

 The "Remembering Miss Julia" video

 We have a new page that introduces the popular "Remembering Miss Julia" program.
 This program provides a dramatized overview of our congregational history.
 To learn about how the program was developed and to watch a video of the most recent presentation, click here.

 We have a new page that features links to various photo collections from our life together.
 There are small images and links to larger images.
 To see what we have so far, go to the menu bar along the top of this page.
 Click on "Photo Albums" under the "What We Do" tab.
 Or, if you prefer, click here.

 We have a new page that offers links to memorable articles, web pages, and other resources connected with our members, programs, ministries, and the like.
 We'll be adding more from time to time.
 The "Scrapbook" is available under the "Who We Are" tab at the top of this page, or you can simply click here.